tomstreeter/crankykit/README.md

 This is an opinionated version of [Kirby Plainkit](https://GitHub.com/getkirby/plainkit.git) meant to be used on shared hosting plans that allow the user to load files _outside_ the public web root directory.
 It's configured to work on [Siteground](https://siteground.com) hosting out of the box, but can be easily adapted to other hosts.
 There are no symlinks; the only files in the public web root directory are those that absolutely have to be there.
 Everything else is safely outside the web server's gaze.

 *_Note_*: The Kirby documentation refers to what I call the _public web root directory_ simply as the _document root_.
 I use the longer phrase to emphasize a distinction between the directory you land in when you log in to whatever hosting service you use (e.g., your account's home directory) and the directory that contains the actual bits that are sent out by the web server (the _public web root directory_, or _document root_).
-If there _is_ no difference between your account's home directory and the document root, use [the standard installation instructions](https://getkirby.com/docs/guide/quickstart#download-and-installation) because none of what's here will help you.
+If, when you log in to your hosting account, you can only see the contents of the public web root directory, use [the standard installation instructions](https://getkirby.com/docs/guide/quickstart#download-and-installation) because that's how Kirby will work best for you.

 If the previous paragraph makes no sense, do yourself a favor and just install Kirby as it says in [the standard installation instructions](https://getkirby.com/docs/guide/quickstart#download-and-installation).

-I made this because I was a bit unclear on how to make this work and I've seen questions from newbies (like me) on the excellent [support forum](https://forum.getkirby.com) from time to time.
-I thought it'd be nice to have a nice starting point for my own new Kirby projects and maybe save someone else some work.
+I made this because I I thought it'd be nice to have a nice starting point for my own new Kirby projects.
+I've seen questions from newbies (like me) on the excellent [support forum](https://forum.getkirby.com) from time to time about about how a public

 The core Kirby system files are referenced as a git submodule (which means the files aren't physically included in this repository, only a pointer to where you can find them).
 The real point of this repository is to document where all the bits that _aren't_ core Kirby files need to go.
 See the [`Installation`](#installation) instructions below to learn how to get the required Kirby files.